Skip to content

 ‘Miradouros’ means viewpoints in Portuguese; the city has a handful of them offering incredible views.
 One of my favorite things about Portugal is how they mark these locations on the map.
 These signs help make the best views easy to find.

-Visiting some of the city’s miradouros is a must for a 2-day Lisbon itinerary.
-As you make your way down from Bairro Alto towards the river, make sure to make a quick stop at Miradouro de Santa Catarina.
+Visiting some of the city’s miradouros is necessary for a 2-day Lisbon itinerary.
+As you descend from Bairro Alto towards the river, quickly stop at Miradouro de Santa Catarina.
 Admire the view with locals and travelers alike.

-This hilltop vantage point provides a beautiful look over Lisbon’s rooftops to the glistening water and unmissable bridge.
-It’s one of the many angles where I can’t help but feel like I’m looking at my home city of San Francisco.
+This hilltop vantage point provides a beautiful view over Lisbon’s rooftops to the glistening water and the unmissable bridge.
+It’s one of the many angles from which I can’t help but feel like I’m looking at my home city of San Francisco.
 There are so many striking similarities between these two cities.

 Barbica

 If you’re looking for a place to kick your feet up for a few minutes, check out Barbica.
-The outdoor dining scene in Lisbon is my favorite.
-Few things are more dreamy than a table placed directly on the cobblestone street.
-It’s really what the majority of my European fantasies are made of.
+I also love the outdoor dining scene in Lisbon.

 I did not eat here, so I cannot vouch for the food.
 But it was a nice place to take a break and have a cold drink.